buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 SomeKey=15
 ```

 This is a very simple format, and it's easy to learn even for those without any coding skills.
 Only the simple INI format is supported.
-There are none of the escapes or other advanced features as described being supported by the more complicated use cases - all to maintain high performance. `MyIni` does add a little extra to this format though.
+There are none of the escapes or other advanced features as described being supported by the more complicated use cases - all to maintain high performance. `MyIni` does add a little extra to this format though, as explained below.

 #### The Multiline Construct
+The multiline construct allows you to include text with newlines in it in a relatively easy way.
 ```ini
 [Section]
 ;The following line is a special format which allows for multiline text in a single key: